-Yes, please bring your state-issued voter identification to be able to check in at caucus.
+Yes, please bring your state-recognized voter identification to be able to check in at Caucus.

-Yes, to be able to vote, run for office and participate in caucus you need to be registered to vote as a Republican.
-You may come to caucus and observe without registering, but you may only observe and not participate.
+Yes, to be able to vote, run for office, and participate in Caucus you need to be registered to vote as a Republican.
+You may come to Caucus and observe without registering, but you may only observe and may not participate.

-Yes, you may register to vote or register as a Republican at your caucus meeting.
-Paperwork will be available.
+Yes, you may register to vote or affiliate as a Republican at your Caucus.
+Paperwork to do so will be available at your Caucus.